iOS In-App Automation Customization

 import AirshipAutomation

-A listener can be added to the in-app messaging manager to listen for when a message is displayed and finished displaying.
+A delegate can be added to the in-app messaging manager to listen for when a message is displayed, finished displaying, and to control when a message is displayed.
 This is useful for adding analytics events outside of Airship as well as for further processing of the in-app message.

 }